 Solicitors can hold client funds.
 There are detailed regulatory requirements set by the SRA on how solicitors handle such funds.
-The purpose of the SRA Accounts Rules 2011 is to keep client money safe.
+The purpose of the SRA Accounts Rules 2019 is to keep client money safe.

-Solicitors must comply with the Principles set out in the SRA Handbook, and the outcomes in Chapter 7 of the SRA Code of Conduct in relation to the effective financial management of the firm.
-In particular, they must:
+Solicitors must comply with the principles set out in the SRA Standards and Regulations and the requirements of the Code of Conduct, paragraph 4, as follows: